Mommy's Little Monster (album): Reception

 In a 1984 Trouser Press review, Don Howland said, "Cruising on a buzz of non-stop stun guitar and Ness' smoky deadpan vocals, this catchy-as-dermatophytosis punk pop is a surprisingly sophisticated product of the LA underground.
 Ness proves to be one of current punks better songwriters."
 Howland concluded that calling the album an "instant classic,...sounds about right."

 Tim Yohannan of Maximumrocknroll said "You've got to know by now what Social Distortion sound like—those distinctive vocals, the harmonies, the rockin' guitars, and melodic hooks galore.
 Their album is filled with more of the same.
 Nothing here is too frantic except 'The Creeps', which really blazes forth.
 There's precious little exciting punky-pop around these days, but this is one of the rare examples of it."

 Track listing

-The title track was used in the game Tony Hawk's Underground, and the live version of the title track is used in the game Guitar Hero: Metallica.
-"All the Answers" and "Moral Threat" were originally recorded in 1981 and can be heard on the 1995 compilation Mainliner: Wreckage from the Past.
-"Another State of Mind" was covered by Green Day as a bonus track on 21st Century Breakdown when pre-ordered on iTunes.
-Blink-182 refer to the album name in their song "Easy Target".
-Face to Face covers "Telling Them" on their live album.
+Earlier versions of "All the Answers" and "Moral Threat" were originally recorded in 1981 and can be heard on the 1995 compilation Mainliner: Wreckage from the Past.